The Founder’s Journey:

 The system wasn’t built for case-by-case situations.

-And Reservists converting to active duty were often seen not as a solution to critical manning shortfalls, but rather as a threat— to promotion competition, to quotas, to “the way things are.”
+And Reservists converting to active duty were often seen not as a solution to critical manning shortfalls, but rather as a threat to promotion competition and quotas.

 But I wasn’t ready to give up.
 I adapted.

-I volunteered for every augment assignment I could.
+I volunteered for every relevant augment assignment I could find.
 I trained constantly.
 I pursued every school, every deployment, every opportunity the system would allow.

 When policy restricted one path, I found another.

 I deployed to Afghanistan.
-I joined a funeral honor guard and conducted hundreds of services for fallen veterans.
-I became the Leading Petty Officer of a mobile training team on a counter-narcotics task force— training foreign forces in small boat tactics and maritime interdiction across the Pacific as the resident mechanic, as well as the team’s mission planning and weapons expert.
+I joined the regional Honor Guard and conducted hundreds of funeral services for fallen veterans.
+I became the Leading Petty Officer of a mobile training team on a counter-narcotics task force.
+I always get asked, so this was my favorite job I’ve had in the Navy: training foreign forces in small boat tactics and maritime interdiction across the Pacific as the resident mechanic, as well as the team’s mission planning and weapons expert.

 In a world where nothing was guaranteed, reputation became my currency.

-I had to be exceptional everywhere I went just to keep the next door open.
-I became known as the guy who could get things done—no excuses, no shortcuts.
+I had to be exceptional everywhere I went just to ensure the next door would open.
+I developed a reputation as the guy who could get things done; no excuses, no shortcuts.
+The more difficult the problem, the more you wanted me on it.

 But even then, there were limits.